Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 ---
 layout: post
-title: "Injecting custom TNL events into QPang"
+title: "Injecting custom TNL NetEvents into QPang"
 date: 2025-11-17 00:00:00 +0100
 categories: [ reverse-engineering, tnl ]
 ---

-During the development of the "QPang SDK" project we got the idea that it would be really useful to be able to extend the game's available TNL NetEvents with our own.
+We wanted to add custom TNL NetEvents into our game we are modding, without hooking & patching existing events.
+Something one can't easily do without the original game's source code, yet we did it anyway.
+The game in question is QPang.

-To preface; this blog is not a tutorial on how to use TNL nor how to reverse engineer, but meant for that _one_ person who might run into the same problem/idea in the future.
+To preface; This blog not a tutorial on how to use TNL nor how to reverse engineer, but meant for that _one_ person who might have the same idea in the future, decides to Google and somehow ends up on this blog.

 For that one person, I hope this is resourceful.